JThurling/BankingApplication/README.md

 # BankingApplication
-A small back-office back-office application - built with .NET and Angular - hosted with Azure App Services.
+A small back-office banking application - built with .NET and Angular - hosted with Azure App Services.
 Fully Responsive UI

 **Edit: Might not be able to serve files, depending user's browser - https:// certificate error.
 You are able to download a file**